pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ## Pulumi Developer Day 2

-And because no hero's journey can be documented without the gruesome account of what came before, I have included many of the manual steps required to get to this point below by hand.
+And because no hero's journey can be documented without the gruesome account of what came before, I have included many of the manual steps required to reach this state one command at a time.

+**click 'Details' to expand**
 <details>

 ### Git Code Repository